OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-hbase-build-java-maven-linux.md

     <#
     .SYNOPSIS
-    Copies a file toohello primary storage of an HDInsight cluster.
+    Copies a file to the primary storage of an HDInsight cluster.
     .DESCRIPTION
-    Copies a file from a local directory toohello blob container for hello HDInsight cluster.
+    Copies a file from a local directory to the blob container for the HDInsight cluster.
     .EXAMPLE
     Add-HDInsightFile -localPath "C:\temp\data.txt"
     -destinationPath "example/data/data.txt"